nervosnetwork/mercury/core/rpc/README.md

 **Params**

-- `from` - Specify the provider for the withdrawing cells.
+- `from` - Specify the providers for the withdrawing cells and fee.
 - `to` - Specify the recipient of the claim.
-  - If `to` is null, the CKB is claim to the `from` address.
+  - If `to` is null, the CKB is claim to the first `from` address.
 - `fee_rate` -  The unit for the fee is shannon or KB.
 The default fee rate is 1000.
 1 CKB = 10<sup>8</sup> shannons.

 **Returns**